kkester/spring-react-gradle/README.md

 This PoC demonstrates the following architecture, design, and coding strategies:

 1. A single JAR containing a React frontend and spring boot backend
-2. React frontend utilizing react-router-dom and fetch
+1. React frontend utilizing react-router-dom and fetch
+1. `WebMvcConfig` to support direct access to frontend pages
-3. Gradle build file leveraging the `gradle-node-plugin`
+1. Gradle build file leveraging the `gradle-node-plugin`
-4. Utilizing Lombok
+1. Utilizing Lombok

 ### Running the POC